 Grating carrots is a hectic job if done using bare hands.
 Use an electric grater.

-Making Gajar Halwa with Condensed Milk
+Making Gajar Halwa With Condensed Milk

 Cooking carrot halwa is a tedious thing.
-Although this may be true, yet the result is highly satisfying.
+Although this may be true, the result is highly satisfying.
 In short, the hard work pays off really well.

 Two steps require constant monitoring.
 The first one I have already mentioned above is grating the carrots.
 The second one is sauteing grated carrots in ghee.